P-p-H-d/mlib/README.md

 (if the method has not been disabled).

-The object oplist is expected to have the following operators (CLEAR and DEL), otherwise default operators are used.
+The object oplist is expected to have the following operators (CLEAR and DEL), otherwise default methods are used.
 If there is no given oplist, the default operators are also used.
 The created methods will use the operators to init, set and clear the contained object.